ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/indicators/indicatorToIndicatorAssociations.rst

   If the Indicator of the non-primary type belongs to an Organization, use the Indicator's ID, or use its type and summary type (e.g., ``"associatedIndicators": {"data": [{"type": "Host", "hostname": "badguy.com"}]}``), when setting the ``associatedIndicators`` field.

   To create an association to a new Indicator, include `all fields required to create the type of Indicator <#available-fields>`_ when setting the ``associatedIndicators`` field.
-The new Indicator will be created in the Organization to which your API user account belongs.

 .. note::
     In addition to the association types listed in this table, customer-configured custom associations are also supported.
 Your System Administrator can retrieve information for these association types, including the primary and non-primary Indicator types the association supports, on the **Indicators** tab of the **System Settings** screen.